Karina Speaks! · karinaspeaks.com

 “There is no time or distance in the spirit.”— Apostle Anne Tate, Watchmen Academy 2.0, 5/9/26

-- Spain vs. 3rd Place Qualifier — NRG Stadium, Houston, TX · 1:00pm ET
+- Spain vs. Austria — SoFi Stadium, Inglewood, CA · 3:00pm ET

 - We intercede for Algeria.
 Strengthen what remains!
+Let Switzerland’s fans encounter believers who have paid a price they’ve never known.

 “The culture we were born in does not supersede kingdom culture.”— Apostle Anne Tate, Watchmen Academy 2.0, 5/9/26

-- Argentina vs. Group L Runner-up — AT&T Stadium, Dallas, TX · 1:00pm ET
+- Australia vs. Egypt — AT&T Stadium, Dallas, TX · 2:00pm ET

 - We declare that the sifting of nations mirrors the spiritual sifting of hearts.
 Lord, let the hungry find You!

-- We intercede for the sixteen teams going home.
+- We intercede for the teams going home.
 Let them carry seeds of the Gospel back to their nations — seeds planted during their time in America.

 Week 2